Troubleshoot payment issues

 - Incorrect card information (especially mistyped numbers)

-- Incorrect CVC code
+- Incorrect security code (or CVC)

 - Billing information that doesn’t match the billing information on file with your bank